drdv/yahtzee/README.md

 - `w`           save the game (in json format)

 The score of a saved game can be loaded using `M-x yahtzee-load-game-score`.

+# Notes

+Personally I don't like playing with Yahtzee bonuses and Joker rules so they are not implemented (even thought they are simple to include).
+Furthermore, note that some scores differ from the official ones.
+Changing all this can be done by simply modifying the corresponding functions in the definition of the `yahtzee-fields-alist`.